iamanintrovert/iamanintrovert.github.io/_posts/notes/2019-11-19-Running-Spectre-Simulation-from-python.md

 * start spyder and write simulation code as one would write in OCEAN.

 ## Tips
-* if simulation is stopped midway in python then restart the python kernel.
+* if simulation is stopped midway (CTRL+C) in python then restart the python kernel.
 Otherwise simulation stops working.
+* function arguments are strings with comma seperation.
+* some OCEAN function requires arguments like `'spectre`, `'dcOp` with apostrophe in the front.
+Those has to be supplied as `skillbridge.client.translator.Symbol` class like `Symbol('dcOp')`.
+* `t` also has to be `Symbol('t')` type.
+* looks like skillbridge cannot process datatype returned by `select_result()`.
+But the function evalues fine.
+Since the returned data is not needed anyway, `select_result()` is placed in a `try` block so that python script does not run into error.